santiago-pelaez/crimson-hackathon/README.md

 3. **Red (High Threat >= 60)**:
    - **Non-U.S. IP addresses** or users showing **brute-force attack patterns**.
-   - After **3 failed login attempts**, a 3-minute timeout is applied, and the user is flagged as high-risk.
+   - After the threshold has been reached, every **3 failed login attempts** a 3-minute timeout is applied, and the user is flagged as high-risk.

 ### Attack Scenarios for the Penetration Test
 - **Brute Force Attacks** (IP rotation, multiple attempts from the same user)